 What is gunite?
 How is it used to build pools?

-A specialty form of concrete, gunite is a mix of sand, cement, and water.
-To build a gunite pool, crews apply it pneumatically, which means it is shot at high velocity through a high-pressure hose.
-The flexible, lasting material covers a network of steel bars, forming a thick, reinforced, rock-hard pool shell.
+To build a gunite pool, crews apply the material pneumatically, which means it is shot at high velocity through a high-pressure hose.

 Gunite is similar to shotcrete.
 It is also called a “dry mix” because—unlike shotcrete—it arrives at the job site in dry form before water is added to make the material wet.